Markim Hall, Second Floor

 - Be Involved

 Spend time with people who care about what has happened to you and who have common experiences.
 Reach out to Mac’s international students.
-You can practice your language skills and help our international students have the same kind of meaningful experience here at Mac that you sought while abroad.
+You can practice your language skills and help our international students have the same kind of meaningful experience here at Mac that you sought while away.

 Engage your friends in your experience by showing pictures, cooking foods, sharing objects and stories, or watching movies from your host country.
 Remember, however, that they have had new experiences and challenges while you’ve been abroad too so be sure to ask them about those.